 How Complex Should My Password Be?

-We recommend using a services that can save your user names and passwords and generate complicated passwords automatically like Roboform or LastPass.
+We recommend using a service that can save your usernames and passwords and generate complicated passwords automatically like Roboform or LastPass.
 You can review other recommended password managers at CyberNews.